chimera-linux/cports/Usage.md

   build root.
 * `unstage` Attempt unstaging the repositories if possible.
 If conflicts prevent it from doing so (i.e. missing rebuilds and so on) you will get a warning instead, and nothing will happen.
+Warnings will result in return code 32, success is 0, other values are a failure.
 * `unstage-check-remote` Treating the local repository as a stage, check if the local packages would unstage cleanly in the remote repo.
 This is useful to check if you've missed some rebuilds locally when rebuilding